-2.2 Please describe the limited liability of investors.
+2.2 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).

 The investors (i.e. participants of the AIF) will be responsible up to the limit of their contributions to the AIF.